1. Creating a Quiz

 • Question Pool – Create a set of questions within a larger question pool so that each student will receive a different version of the quiz.
 The greater the difference between the number of questions in the question pool and the number of questions on the quiz, the greater the chance that each student will get different questions.

-• Shuffle Questions – Any quiz can be shuffled at the quiz level.
+• Shuffle Questions Any quiz can be shuffled at the quiz level.
 When a quiz is shuffled, the questions will be reordered for each student’s quiz attempt.

 To Create a Question Pool

 Create a Question Pool to create a randomized question set within a quiz.
 Question pools can be drawn from question libraries and/or from questions that are in other quizzes in the course.
-See the Using the Question Library page for instructions on how to add questions to the Question Library
+See the Using the Question Library page for instructions on how to add questions to the Question Library.

 NOTE: Question statistics are not computed for questions in a Question Pool.

-1. Log in to Brightspace with your MyCarletonOne credentials.
+1. Log into Brightspace with your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools, then select Quizzes in the drop-down menu.
-Screenshot of Brightspace navbar with red callout around the Tools option.
+3. In the navbar, select Tools, then select Quizzes in the drop-down menu.

 7. Enter a Question Pool title.